CBelcianu/Parallel-and-Distributed-Programming/tiv/Readme.md

 ##### 1. CREATING A NEW CLUSTER

 We'll use GKE to create a Kubernetes cluster on Google's cloud platform.
-Navigate to the 'Clusters' tab of GKE and hit 'CREATE CLUSTER' The cluster will have 1 node and will run on a VM with 4vCores.
+Navigate to the 'Clusters' tab of GKE and hit 'CREATE CLUSTER'.
+The cluster will have 1 node and will run on a VM with 4vCores.

 ![]( https://github.com/CBelcianu/Parallel-and-Distributed-Programming/blob/master/tiv/images/newCluster.PNG )